microbuilder/armreveng/disassembly.md

 ```

 > **IMPORTANT**: Note the `-Mforce-thumb` flag, which is required to parse the
-  data at 16-bit THUMB instructions, NOT classic 32-bit ARM instructions.
+  data as 16-bit THUMB instructions, NOT classic 32-bit ARM instructions.

 ```bash
 $ cat firmware.elf.dis